There are endless opportunities @ TPCA

-A Community Kiln is being built at Tyler Park Center for the Arts.
+A Community Kiln at Tyler Park Center for the Arts.

-A group of dedicated potters, students and volunteers have set forth to build the Manabigama Kiln; which translates from Japanese as “a beautiful learning kiln.”
+A group of dedicated potters, students and volunteers have built a Manabigama Kiln; which translates from Japanese as “a beautiful learning kiln.”
 Read more

 The Indiegogo fundraiser was a great success – we exceeded our goal with your generous contributions!